Atharv-16/DeepEdge/README.md

-# Image Resizing with SIMD and OpenMP
+# Image Resizing with OpenCV

-This project demonstrates image resizing using custom implementations of nearest neighbor, bilinear, and bicubic interpolation.
-It also compares the performance with OpenCV's resizing functions.
-The project utilizes SIMD (AVX2) and OpenMP for parallel processing.
+This project demonstrates image resizing using OpenCV's `cv::resize` function and a custom resizing function.
+The project includes timing measurements for three interpolation methods: INTER_NEAREST, INTER_LINEAR, and INTER_CUBIC.

 ## Prerequisites